 The failure of successive Governments to tackle this problem has played a large part in growing inequality.
 For example, according to Shelter, the shortage of houses and flats is the main reason for the rise in the number of people facing the hardship and danger of living on the street.

-Despite the shortfall in construction, the major house building companies have enjoyed super-profits in recent years, illustrated by the £100 million long-term bonus recently paid out by Persimmon to its Chief Executive.
-These profits do not basically result of risk-taking or innovative construction technology, but from two factors which fall within the ambit of public policy.
+Despite the shortfall in construction, the major house building companies have enjoyed super-profits in recent years, illustrated by a £100 million long-term bonus Persimmon planned to pay to its Chief Executive.
+These profits do not basically result from exceptional risk-taking or innovation, but from two factors which fall within the ambit of public policy.

 The Party believes that the state should accept a fundamental obligation to ensure that the national housing stock is sufficient to meet public needs, as it is does for schools, hospitals and prisons.
 Three immediate steps are needed to resolve the problem:

-- local authorities should be required to provide social housing for all who need it and be given the power to borrow to build (as has recently been done for housing associations), taking advantage of the current low public sector cost of borrowing;
+- local authorities should be required to provide social housing for all who need it and be given the power to borrow to build (as has recently been done for housing associations), taking advantage of the low cost of public sector borrowing;

 - planning procedures should be reformed to ensure sufficient sites are available by making it easier to build homes on redundant commercial land, and to ensure that they are actually used to provide housing;

 - local authorities should be empowered to prevent hoarding by giving them the right to buy back housing land at its original price, should the developer delay unreasonably;